 Critical Need Fulfillment Grant funding will materially impact the fulfillment of a critical need(s) within the City of Falls Church.

 Action Plan Quality The proposal includes an action plan with meaningful and measurable target outcomes, and the plan presents a well-conceived approach that is likely to result in success.

 Organizational Capacity The applicant has the organizational capacity to implement the Action Plan, track outcomes, and succeed with the project.

 Budget and Financial Plan and Efficiency The program budget is reasonable and the applicant will apply grant funds toward the efficient operation of the program.

-The total amount of funds available is expected to be about $86,000 for the fiscal year 2024, and the grant amounts for each application selected can vary.
+The total amount of funds available is expected to be approximately $86,000 for the fiscal year 2025, and the grant amounts for each application selected can vary.

-Organizations receiving grants will receive a contract prior to the start of the fiscal year (July 1, 2024).
+Organizations receiving grants will receive a contract before the start of the fiscal year (July 1, 2024).
 The contract outlines procedures for reimbursement and reporting requirements.
 Grantees must submit a standardized quarterly report of outcome measures based on the program proposal and the number of City residents served.

 Past Grant Recipients